cquaye/Task_3/README.md

 ## Define your Windows server
 - One of the final steps is to create your windows machine.
- - This is only way to reach your linux vm and the jumpbox for your team memmber to reach your environment.
+ - This is the only way to reach your linux vm and the jumpbox for your team memmber to reach your environment.
  - Be sure to apply your network tags to this machine so the firewall can allow traffic.